Airplane Etiquette Violations: 7 Ways to Make Enemies on a Plane

 Want to make hundreds of people hate you?
 It’s easier than you might think!
 Try any of these seven airplane etiquette violations and you’ll have some instant enemies.

-The on-demand entertainment screens on the seatback don’t always function the way they should, but when you’re pounding on the screen trying to get it to work, don’t forget about the person sitting in front of you who’s feeling his seat shake with every selection you make.
+The on-demand entertainment screens on the seatback don’t always function the way they should, but when you’re pounding on the screen trying to get it to work, don’t forget about the person sitting in front of you who’s feeling their seat shake with every selection you make.
 Be gentle or, better yet, use the remote.

 You have amazing taste in music and movies, so why wouldn’t you want to share your selections with the entire plane?
 Turns out the people two rows ahead of you may not want to spend the entire flight listening to bleeps and bloops from the game you’re playing on your phone, so please do us all a favor and plug in headphones or entertain yourself on mute.